-Selva by Eva Jospin - Photo: Cat Bauer
+Selva by Eva Jospin - Photo: Cat Bauer |

 (Venice, Italy) I arrived at Palazzo Fortuny just a few minutes before the press conference for Selva started.
-I was eager to see it.
+I was eager to see the show.
 The invitation to the exhibition on the ground floor, or portego, of Palazzo Fortuny by the French artist, Eva Jospin, had caught my attention. ("Selva" translates to "woods.")

 I wanted to get a taste of the exhibit before heading upstairs to the press conference on the top floor of the palace.
 So first I dashed through a magical fairy-tale forest created from intricately carved cardboard and wood, framed with silk embroidery.
 The vast Fortuny portego had become more intimate with the addition of the fanciful forest.